Deep South's Oldest Rivalry: Series history

 The first college football game between Auburn University and the University of Georgia was played on February 20, 1892, in Piedmont Park in Atlanta, Georgia.
 The game was the brainchild of Charles Herty of Georgia and George Petrie of Auburn, the founders and first head coaches of their respective university's football teams.
 The two had met as graduate school classmates at Johns Hopkins University.
 The game was also, according to legend, when Auburn's team cheer, "War Eagle", originated, though this claim is disputed.
 Auburn won the game 10–0.

 The Tigers and Bulldogs have played each other nearly every year since.
 There have only been three exceptions since 1898, when World War I and World War II interrupted the series.
-Through the 2018 season, the rivalry is tied for the second most played college football series at 123 games, and is led by Georgia 63–56–8.
+From 1904-1911, games in the series were played in Macon, Montgomery, and Savannah.
+From 1916 until 1958, the game was played at a neutral site, A. J. McClung Memorial Stadium in Columbus, Georgia.
 When the Southeastern Conference split into its Eastern Division and Western Division in 1992, with Auburn placed in the west and Georgia in the east, the game was designated as the teams' annual cross-divisional rivalry game, leaving open the possibility for the two teams to meet in the SEC Championship Game.
 This happened for the first time in 2017, when Georgia beat Auburn 28–7 to claim their 13th SEC championship.
 This championship game matchup tied the rivalry with the South's Oldest Rivalry between Virginia and North Carolina for the 2nd most played rivalry game in FBS football.